Maxsior/BotCom/README.md

 **BotCom** - system of bots that allows you to write from current messenger to another messengers without needing to create account in these another messengers.

-Your messages are not stored
+Your messages are not stored in database.
+We are not going to read your dialogs with bots.

 List of available commands: